Bachelor of Multidisciplinary Studies at The University of Texas at Brownsville

 - Two Concentrations (36 credits, upper-division)

-Please refer to the downloadable degree plan example for reference.
+Please refer to the downloadable sample degree plan for reference.

 The State of Texas requires students to complete a core curriculum that encompasses a variety of disciplines.
 The list included here notes the areas that are required for completion of the UTB core curriculum.
 Your transcript will be evaluated to determine which areas have already been fulfilled.
 If a student completes the core curriculum at another Texas institution, the student is considered core complete at UTB.